NoOperationBois/COMP2121-Notes/Lecture Notes/sampleQ.md

 ###### Why do we take 3 samples for USART in AVR?

 ###### In AVR, we use polling and interrupts.
 Compare the two and list when we would use one or the other.
+	Polling is the action of checking a certain condition at regular intervals untill the condition triggers a certain peice of code.
+This requires the code to manually check the condition every so often and often requires a busy loop where the processor is not able to do any other work.
+This is also not as responsive as depending on the polling interval it may take some time for the processor to pick up on the condition being changed.
+This is still used though as it is easy to implement and requires no additional hardware or support. interrupts are usually built into a processor and allow a external pin or internal condition to automatically trigger a response.
+Usually once the interrupts are activated the processor stops it's current task and after finishing the last command it was on will handle the interrupt code.
+Once done it returns and resumes.
+This is more responsive and allows the code to do other work while waiting for a interrupt but can interrupt code in the middle of a calculation or process possibly causing issues and lag.

+Polling is great for non-time critical applications to produce cheap response acitivty where only one task is needed to be done, such as checking for a button to be pressed to activate some other peice of hardware.
+Interrupts are better for time critical applications to produce quick responses where the processor has other work to be doing.
+An example is a alarm system which must be detecting input from sensors, calculating, responding to keypads and driving alarms.

 ###### Find the errors in the code (theres 10 altogether)
 	* a constant is too negative (i.e rolled over to positive)
 	* wrong instruction